koreader/koreader/README.md

 * **fast**: on some older devices, it has been measured to have less than half the page-turn delay as the built in reading software.

-* **and much more**: look up words with StarDict dictionaries / Wikipedia, add your own online OPDS catalogs and RSS feeds, share ebooks with other KOReader devices wirelessly, online over-the-air software updates, an FTP client, an SSH server, …
+* **and much more**: look up words with StarDict dictionaries / Wikipedia, add your own online OPDS catalogs and RSS feeds, over-the-air software updates, an FTP client, an SSH server, …

 Please check the [user guide](http://koreader.rocks/koreader-user-guide.pdf) and the [wiki][link-wiki] to discover more features and to help us document them.